hmchakiri/MorseEncoder/README.md

 # MorseEncoder
-This app encode text to Morse code (audio)
+This app encode text to Morse code (audio) 12 WPM